W7k-J/W7k-J.github.io/w7kTools/Leveler.md

 This tool was created with Revit Modellers in mind.
 It easily saves them countless of hours each year.

 I came out with the idea of this tool when I had to change manually references of almost all elements in the projects.
-This tiny tool would had saved us at least 2 weeks of work.
+This tiny tool would saved us at least 2 weeks of work.

 ## Buttons by Options